Steam explosion: Nuclear reactor meltdown

 In a nuclear meltdown, the most severe outcome of a steam explosion is early containment building failure.
 Two possibilities are the ejection at high pressure of molten fuel into the containment, causing rapid heating; or an in-vessel steam explosion causing ejection of a missile (such as the upper head) into, and through, the containment.
 Less dramatic but still significant is that the molten mass of fuel and reactor core melts through the floor of the reactor building and reaches ground water; a steam explosion might occur, but the debris would probably be contained, and would in fact, being dispersed, probably be more easily cooled.
 See WASH-1400 for details.

 Further examples

-Molten aluminium produces a strong exothermic reaction with water, which is observed in some building fires.
+Further examples of steam explosions and related hazards can occur in industrial and domestic settings, these settings provide possible interactions between water and high temperature materials or substances that can lead to rapid phase change or combined physical and chemical energy release.

+One example in particular involves the use of molten aluminum, molten aluminum presents a particular hazard because of its possible involvement in chemical reactions under specific conditions.
+A 2019 study by Maguire and Woodcock examined interactions between aluminum and water at high temperatures, similar to those encountered in large structural fires.
+The study found that molten aluminum can react with water by reducing water molecules, this reaction forms aluminum oxide and releases both hydrogen gas and energy in the form of additional heat.
+In conclusion, explosions involving molten aluminum may not be purely steam driven events, and instead, they could be an involved combination of rapid vaporization followed by hydrogen gas production, which may increase the overall severity if ignition conditions are present.
+This means that the use of water, such as from sprinkler systems, may in some cases worsen the hazard when significant quantities of molten aluminum are present instead of removing the hazard.

 In a more domestic setting, steam explosions can be a result of trying to extinguish burning oil with water, in a process called slopover.
 When oil in a pan is on fire, the natural impulse may be to extinguish it with water; however, doing so will cause the hot oil to superheat the water.
 The resulting steam will disperse upwards and outwards rapidly and violently in a spray also containing the ignited oil.
 The correct method to extinguish such fires is to use either a damp cloth or a tight lid on the pan; both methods deprive the fire of oxygen, and the cloth also cools it down.
 Alternatively, a non-volatile purpose designed fire retardant agent or simply a fire blanket can be used.